-Further, we also seek (with Sergio Fazio in Medicine & Ash Jayagopal in Chemistry) to use novel retinal imaging agents as a tool to predict the progression of atherosclerotic lesions in coronary arteries.
+Furthermore, we also seek to use novel retinal imaging agents based on quantum dots as a tool to predict the progression of atherosclerotic lesions in coronary arteries.

 The Vanderbilt research environment is defined by collaboration.
-Only in a select few institutions across the nation can you really toss a rock from a window in the BME department and literally break a window in the medical center (and even in a number of other science and engineering departments!).
-Therefore, below is a small sampling of the people who we either currently collaborate with or have collaborated with especially closely.
+Only in a select few institutions across the nation can you actually toss a rock from a window in the BME department and literally break a window in the medical center (and even in a number of other science and engineering departments!).
+No rocks are involved, but below is a sampling of the people who we either currently collaborate with or have collaborated with especially closely.

 - David W. Wright, Department of Chemistry, Vanderbilt University [link]